SAS Technical Support and Policies

 SAS provides maintenance for the SAS System through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
 To stay informed about new hot fixes and to learn how to receive notifications when they are available, visit the Communities: SAS Hot Fix Announcements page.

-You can also obtain the SAS Technical Support News and the operational announcements as follows:
+Customers can also obtain the the SAS Technical Support News and the operational announcements as follows:

 - Log on to their SAS profiles.